RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 ```

 ###Next, Install Rubinius
 As of this writing, Rubinius can operate in 1.8 language mode (the default) or 1.9 language mode.
-A 1.9 mode installation requires an additional command line flag, shown below.
+Installing in 1.9 mode requires an additional command line flag, shown below.

 ```bash
 $ rvm install rbx --1.9